 Negligence is the basis for most personal injury claims.
 The plaintiff’s attorney will need to prove that the other party was negligent.
 A spinal cord injury lawyer in Calumet City will need to show that the defendant owed the plaintiff a duty of care.
 Duty may be based on a relationship between the parties, such as a doctor-patient relationship.
 Owners, operators, and managers may have a duty to exercise reasonable care in a variety of contexts.
 The plaintiff’s attorney will also need to prove that the defendant breached this duty which caused the plaintiff to sustain damages.

 Proving causation could be challenging, based on the circumstances surrounding the claim.
-A dedicated spinal cord injury attorney could gather evidence, assess causation, and consult with medical experts to prove your case.
+A dedicated spinal cord injury attorney in Calumet City could gather evidence, assess causation, and consult with medical experts to prove your case.

 Through settlement or trial verdict, the injured party may be able to recover compensation for their damages.
 Generally, there are two types of damages an individual could recover including economic and non-economic damages.
 Economic have a specific monetary value while non-economic damages are often to quantify.
 Economic and non-economic damages may include: